 The current corpus includes roughly 8.5 hours of recorded material in the Sa’ban language.
 These include elicitation, naturalistic text and stimuli materials.

-The materials in this deposit were collected over two short field trips between October-December 2017 and January-March 2019.
+The materials in this collection were collected over two short field trips between October-December 2017 and January-March 2019.
 They were collected by Charlotte Hemmings together with various members of the Sa’ban community as part of a Leverhulme postdoctoral research project exploring the role of information structure in determining syntactic choices in the languages of Northern Sarawak.
-More materials may be added to the deposit in future.
+More materials may be added to the collection in future.